WhoStoleMyCoffee/kfiles/README.md

 `bg_color` The RGB color values for the background

 ## Features to come
-... if I have the motivation..

-- ignoring certain files and folders

-- creating, renaming, and deleting files / folders (Yeah, I haven't implemented those yet 😬)
+- Creating, renaming, and deleting files / folders